Start Here: Buying Property In Today’s Market

 Step 1: Establish Representation

-Before viewing homes seriously, buyers are generally required to enter into a buyer representation agreement.
+Before seriously viewing homes, buyers are generally required to enter into a buyer representation agreement.

-It establishes the framework that enables showings, disclosures, and negotiations to proceed smoothly.
+Representation is not simply procedural.
+It establishes the framework that allows showings, disclosures, and negotiations to proceed smoothly.

 Step 2: Confirm Financial Readiness